liquid4teur/Vagrant/README.md

 The starter application you could add to the based box could be added by a provisioner.
 However, that provisioner take time to run and the first boot of a development environment could take 30 minutes or more.
 If a software should be part of the box from the beginning, it's better a create a custom box with the concerned software.

-Vagrant includes a command that can produce a new base box:
->vagrant package

-The package command takes an existing box and packages it as a new base box.

 We'll demonstrate the creation of our own box into another Vagrant environment "box_creation".
 In my case, I want to package a box with nginx already installed.